s-gordon/Backup/README.md

 snapshots.
 This technic is available in RSYNC and will be detailed below.

-#### Archives

-If we want to preserve your disc space, we should think about archiving old backups.
-No need to keep definitely all the snapshots folders since you rarely need to browse files older than one or two days.
-That's why we will create an archive everyday with the content of the previous day.

-All the previous snapshots will be gathered in an weekly, monthly and yearly encrypted backups archives.
-To do so we will use `tar`, compress with gunzip and encrypt with GnuPG.

 #### Current

 `current` is a symbolic link pointing to the last snapshot folder.
 This reference will be used in the future command lines, for example to request rsync to hard link to it.

 ### Rsync